dhruba180/dhruba180/README.md

 ## 127.0.0.1
+The IP address 127.0.0.1 is known as the loopback address or localhost.
+It's a special IP address that refers to the current computer itself, allowing it to communicate with itself.
+When a request is sent to this address, it's processed locally and doesn't leave the computer.

 <!--
 **dhruba180/dhruba180** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.